A Guide To Cognitive Behavioral Therapy (CBT) For Narcissistic Personality Disorder

 - Black-and-white thinking

-CBT is typically a short-term treatment, often comprised of around five to 20 sessions.
-Still, you can work with your therapist to determine how many sessions you need.
+Cognitive behavioral therapy (CBT) is typically a short-term treatment, often comprised of around five to 20 sessions.
+Still, you can work with your therapist to determine how many therapy sessions you need.
 The duration of therapy may depend on the severity of your symptoms, how long you’ve been experiencing your condition, your current stress levels, and how receptive you are to change, for instance.

 An individual with narcissistic personality disorder (NPD) may have an inflated sense of their own importance and little regard for others.
 Someone with NPD may seem to need excessive attention, praise, and compliments, and deep down, they may feel insecure and have low self-worth.
 It is estimated that the condition affects around 1 to 6% of the population.